 Examples of blood thinners include:

-Do not stop taking your blood thinner medication without talking with one of your healthcare providers.
+Do not stop taking your blood thinner medication without talking with a member of your care team.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)